whyboris/utilitarianism.net/content/types-of-utilitarianism.md

     (i) McElwee, B. (2020).
 [The Ambitions of Consequentialism](https://doi.org/10.26556/jesp.v17i2.528). _Journal of Ethics and Social Philosophy_.
 17(2); and

     (ii) Chappell, R. Y. (2012).
 [Fittingness: The Sole Normative Primitive](https://dx.doi.org/10.1111/j.1467-9213.2012.00075.x). _Philosophical Quarterly_.
 62(249): 684–704.
 The latter argues that Global Consequentialism is best understood as a merely verbal variant of Act Consequentialism.
-Note that Chappell is a co-author of this website.

 [^26]: Driver, J. (2001).
 Chapter Four: A Consequentialist Theory of Virtue. _[Uneasy Virtue](https://doi.org/10.1017/CBO9780511498770)_.
 Cambridge University Press, 63–83.
 [^27]: Hurka, T. (2001). _[Virtue, Vice, and Value](https://oxford.universitypressscholarship.com/view/10.1093/0195137167.001.0001/acprof-9780195137163)_.
 Oxford University Press.
 [^28]: This mirrors Parfit's distinction between 'state-given' vs 'object-given' reasons.
 See Parfit, D. (2011) _On What Matters_, vol 1.
 Oxford University Press, p.
 50.
 [^29]: For further defense of this view, see Chappell, R.Y.
 Consequentialism: Core and Expansion, forthcoming in D. Copp, C. Rosati, and T. Rulli (eds.) _The Oxford Handbook of Normative Ethics_.
-Note that Chappell is a co-author of this website.